coder/modules/claude-code/README.md

 > Join our [Discord channel](https://discord.gg/coder) or
 > [contact us](https://coder.com/contact) to get help or share feedback.

-Your workspace must have `screen` installed to use this.
+Your workspace must have either `screen` or `tmux` installed to use this.

 ```tf
 variable "anthropic_api_key" {